leohhhn/gnoland_zero_to_hero/examples/whitelist/tutorial.md

 ## Tutorial/Tech overview

-> _Note: Familiarity with Golang, although not a necessity, is highly recommended in order to follow this tutorial._
+> _Note: Familiarity with Golang, although not a strict necessity, is highly recommended in order to follow this tutorial._

 In this tutorial we will go over the necessary tools and procedures required to develop in Gno.Land.
 These are: